kubestellar/kubestellar/docs/content/direct/user-guide-intro.md

 KubeStellar's [Core Helm chart](core-chart.md) combines initializing the KubeFlex hosting cluster, creating some ITSes, and creating some WDSes.

 You can find an example run through of steps 2--7 in [the quickstart](get-started.md).
 This dovetails with [the example scenarios document](example-scenarios.md), which shows examples of the later steps.

+There is a [Best Practices](best-practices.md) document that documents some usage limitations; others are documented in the [Release Notes](release-notes.md).
+(TODO: clean up this mess.)